 Some of the web design trends we are going to explore in this article continue where last year’s trends left off.
 Others will steer us to where the future awaits.

 It can be difficult for your website visitors to retain what they read on your site, so having unique visuals will make your site more easily remembered.
-Given this, brave, bold and sometime daring choices of visuals are becoming more prominent in 2020.
+Given this, brave, bold, and sometimes daring choices of visuals are becoming more prominent in 2020.

-As more photos and videos are consumed online, visuals need to be unique to give you an advantage to stand out from your competitors.
-This means using less stock images and templates, and focusing more on custom designed visuals.
+As more photos and videos are consumed online, visuals need to be unique to give you the advantage to stand out from your competitors.
+This means using fewer stock images and templates, and focusing more on custom-designed visuals.

-Here are our top website design trends for 2020 to make sure your website design stands out in a competitive market, while still focusing on an optimized user experience, while making sure your conversions are NOT affected in a negative way…
+Here are our top website design trends for 2020 to make sure your website design stands out in a competitive market, while still focusing on an optimized user experience while making sure your conversions are NOT affected negatively…